Welcome to the Division of

 The Evening and Distance Education Division office is open from 8:00 a.m. until 9:30 p.m.
 Monday through Thursday when classes are in session, and from 8:00 a.m. to 4:30 p.m. on Fridays, and from 8:00 a.m. to 2:00 p.m. on Saturday when classes are in session.
 During the summer, the office is open from 8:00 a.m. to 8:30 p.m.

-Assistant Vice President for Evening & Distance Education
+Interim Assistant Vice President, Evening and Distance Education

 ||Cynthia E. Lawson

-Office of the Assistant Vice President for Evening & Distance Education
+Office of the Assistant Vice President, Evening and Distance Education

 Northeast State Community College